Citrus leprosis virus C (leprosis of citrus)

 In practice, the main means of movement and dispersal is via the vector mites of the genus Brevipalpus.
 These colonize most species of Citrus and many other plant species.
 According to Oliveira (1986), Brevipalpus mites have been found infesting more than 200 different plant species.
 Chiavegato and Kharfan (1993) reported that fruits with scab lesions (Elsinoë fawcettii) were preferred for colonization by mites.

 According to Childers et al. (2003), the flat mites Brevipalpus californicus, B. obovatus and B. phoenicis have 928 plant species recorded as hosts worldwide.
-The most important CiLV-C vector mite, B. phoenicis is able to live and multiply in 486 host plants besides citrus.
+B. phoenicis sendu lato is able to live on and multiply in 486 host plants besides citrus.
 Among cultivated plants, they mention cashew, mango, papaya, cassava, cotton, guava, passion fruit, coffee, cacao and grape.
 In Brazilian citrus orchards, there are important weeds such as sabia (Mimosa caesalpiniaefolia), mallow (Malvaviscus arboreus), bala (Sida cordifolia), dayflower (Commelina benghalensis), goatweed (Ageratum conyzoides) and marigold spanish needle (Bidens pilosa) which are common hosts of the red flat mite (Maia and Oliveira, 2002).
-Ulian and Oliveira (2002) found that B. phoenicis lives in citrus windbreaks and so recommended that Hibiscus sp. and Bixa orellana should not be used as living barriers because they favour survival of the mite.
+Ulian and Oliveira (2002) found that B. phoenicis sensu lato lives in citrus windbreaks and so recommended that Hibiscus sp. and Bixa orellana should not be used as living barriers because they favour survival of the mite.
 León et al. (2006a) recorded several weed hosts of the mite in citrus orchards such as verbena (Stachytarpheta cayennensis) yerbamora (Lantana camara) and escobo (Sida spp.).
 Natural infection of CiLV-C and the presence of the mite in Swinglea glutinosa plants, which are used in Colombia as a living fence, have also been reported (León et al., 2008).

-The epidemic development of the disease, analysed by Rodrigues (2000) in orchards without chemical control of the vector, was better adjusted for the logistic model (Vanderplank, 1963), whose biological interpretation indicated that the speed of increase of the disease is proportional to the level of disease and the amount of available healthy tissues.
+The epidemic development of the disease, analysed by Rodrigues et al. (2000) in orchards without chemical control of the vector, was better adjusted for the logistic model (Vanderplank, 1963), whose biological interpretation indicated that the speed of increase of the disease is proportional to the level of disease and the amount of available healthy tissues.

 In international trade, CiLV is unlikely to be latently carried on citrus budwood.
 Normal nursery management procedures should ensure that budwood material showing symptoms does not enter trade.
 CiLV is possibly more likely to be spread on rooted plants since these are more likely to carry vector mites and may be harder to inspect for symptoms.
 Infected plants would be most likely to come from nurseries which have not been treated against mites.
 Since little is known about alternative hosts for the virus, some of which may be asymptomatic carriers, there may be some risk of introducing citrus leprosis via other plant species.
-However, this is considered to be unlikely.
+However, this is unlikely.
 Other plant species could possibly also carry viruliferous mites, since the mites concerned are polyphagous and could move from citrus to other hosts.
 CiLV is not transmitted in seeds.

 Citrus fruits are selected and processed in packing houses before export and this eliminates the mites.
 Thus, it is unlikely that CiLV would be introduced with green fruits, branches or leaves, because the mites are unable to acquire the virus from mature fruits.